flux-framework/flux-core/doc/man1/flux-module.rst

    the module .so file.

 **Idle**
-   Idle times are defined for flux-broker(1) comms modules as the number of heartbeats since the module last sent a request or response message.
+   Idle times are defined for flux-broker(1) modules as the number of heartbeats since the module last sent a request or response message.
    The idle time may be defined differently for other services, or have no meaning.